 Lang Scholar Profiles

 Nancy Awad '20 In collaboration with the Hands Along the Nile Organization, Nancy's Lang Project will address the lack of educational opportunities that orphaned and Coptic young women have access to in rural Upper Egypt.
 Agents of Resilience will be a digital literacy mentoring and certificate initiative for the young women at the Lillian Trasher Orphanage in Assuit, Egypt.
-Participants will train one other person or their mentee, thus ensuring that the project is sustained by the local community.
+Participants will train one other person or their mentee, thus insuring that the project is sustained by the local community.